flekia/My-Runs-/README.md

 "My Runs!" is an "app" made in HTML, CSS, and JS that's composed of a leaderboard documenting my jogging time or bike runs, and having it ranked and serving as a time-attack like in Burnout.
-It has 4 sections in v1.0, and these are currently:Add commentMore actions
+It has 4 sections in v1.0, and these are currently:
 Home
 Morning
 Night